2003 Brazilian Grand Prix: Post-race

-Alonso and Michael Schumacher's crashes put them at risk of FIA sanctioning.
-An FIA observer reported Schumacher and Alonso to the governing body; the stewards could not question Alonso in Brazil as he was hospitalised.
+After their crashes, Schumacher and Alonso were reported to the FIA by an observer within the governing body; the stewards could not question Alonso in Brazil as he was in hospital.
 Schumacher was interviewed by Whiting at the San Marino Grand Prix pre-event drivers' meeting on 17 April.
 Two days later, Alonso and Schumacher met with Whiting individually; he cautioned the two over their future driving standards and did not further reprimand them.

 Villeneuve said he felt the drivers and not the track conditions contributed to unsafe racing: "It is down to the drivers to be less crazy in those conditions and there was some crazy driving out there.
 Some drivers were overtaking under the yellow flags, halfway through the race I saw Alonso overtake under the flags.
 I think that is the kind of driving that leads to big accidents."
 After his first race retirement since the 2001 German Grand Prix, Michael Schumacher stated he was unworried over the possibility of him winning his sixth World Drivers' Championship: "In terms of the championship, obviously it would have been better for us if Fisichella had won the race in Brazil instead of Raikkonen, especially as Giancarlo drove a good race anyway.
 But the gap to the championship leader is not so big, given there are still 13 races, so there is no need to be concerned about it."
 Barrichello said he would continue to strive to win the Brazilian Grand Prix and was frustrated to learn a fuel problem caused his retirement: "I feel an enormous disappointment but I am not losing hope.
 I will not stop racing until I win in this country."